4ms/metamodule-plugin-sdk/docs/wav-file-stream.md

 ```

 If a .wav file is already loaded, then the buffer will be resized immediately
-and the content clearted.
+and the content cleared.
 The function will return true in this case.
 Otherwise
 (if the buffer didn't change size, or if there is no file loaded), it returns
 false.

-This function may allocate so it should not be called from the audio context
+`resize()` may allocate, so it should not be called from the audio context
 unless you are sure there is no file loaded.

 ```c++